+Considering:

-Considering agreement at the Second Virtual Consultation of Councillors (VCC-2) to postpone WTSA from 1 to 9 March 2022 preceded by GSS on 28 February 2022, to ensure the continuity and stability of the ITU-T Sector, the following guiding points and references were prepared by the Secretariat for consideration by Membership:
+The agreement at the Second Virtual Consultation of Councillors (VCC-2) to postpone WTSA from 1 to 9 March 2022 preceded by GSS on 28 February 2022,

+That Member States of ITU Council have supported rescheduling the next WTSA-20 from 1 March to 9 March 2022 preceded by the Global Standards Symposium on 28 February 2022 and subject to the restoration of normal work and travel conditions in India and in other Member States DM-20/1022.

+Pursuant to No. 46 of the ITU Convention, all Member States of ITU are invited to inform the Secretary General of their concurrence with the change of dates of WTSA-20.
+Deadline for Member States to reply to the consultation is 1 February 2021, 23:59 hours, Geneva time Circular letter CL-20/51.

+To ensure the continuity and stability of the ITU-T Sector, the following guiding points and references were prepared by the Secretariat for consideration by Membership:

 Leadership (SG/TSAG/SCV Chairmen and Vice Chairmen)